VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P3S.md

 + **<u>Trail of Condemnation</u>:**
 *Phoinix* will leave and reappear on the edge of the arena at a cardinal, diving in a straight line.
 Will perform different attacks based on his beaks that are ready to fire:
   + Middle head: *Phoinix* will dive in a straight line in front of him leaving the sides safe, deals <span class='magic'>magical damage</span> and applies a <span class='debuff'>Damage Down</span> debuff if hit.
-Then he will immadiatly use **Flare of Condemnation** on every player.
+Then he will immediately use **Flare of Condemnation** on every player.
   + Side heads: *Phoinix* will dive in a straight line leaving the path in front of him safe, deals <span class='magic'>magical damage</span> and applies a <span class='debuff'>Damage Down</span> debuff if hit.
-Then he will immadiatly use **Flare of Condemnation** on either the DPS or Tanks/Healers.
+Then he will immediately use **Flare of Condemnation** on either the DPS or Tanks/Healers.

 ___